Grenfell victim's son 'prays for death'

 'Lived life to the fullest'

-More commemorations were also made to Rania Ibrahim, 30, and her daughters Fathia, four, and Hania, three, who lived on the 23rd floor of the building.
+The day's proceedings opened with more commemorations to Rania Ibrahim, 30, and her daughters Fathia, four, and Hania, three, who lived on the 23rd floor of the building.

 A tribute from Rania's older sister Sayeeda, was read in a video to the inquiry.